Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/design/Home.md

 ### Deployment

 #### Web Server
-We will use Nginx as the webserver of the Uiowa deployment.
+We will use Nginx as the webserver of the UIowa deployment.

 #### Frontend Framework
-We will use HTML5/CSS3 with the tailwind framework along side jquery for the frontend frameworks.
+We will use HTML5/CSS3 with the tailwind framework along side jquery for the frontend frameworks for the UIowa deployment.

 #### Backend Framework
-We will use Python with the Flask framework for the Uiowa deployment.
+We will use Python with the Flask framework for the UIowa deployment.

 #### Database System
 The design doesn't couple a specific DBS/storage solution to the implementation.
-For the Iowa deployment of the tanglenomicon we will be using SQLite3 as a backent.
+For the Iowa deployment of the tanglenomicon we will be using SQLite3 as the DBS for the UIowa deployment.

 ## Block Diagram